-ll details given here are for Spanish-speaking centres and clubs unless otherwise indicated.
+ll details given here are for Spanish-speaking centers and clubs unless otherwise indicated.

 Nova Icària Sports Club

-Fitness centre – Nova Icària Sports Club – Port Olimpic Nova Icària Sports Club is a public fitness centre in the Olimpic Villa in Barcelona (Sant Martí District).
-Only a hundred metres from the beach, this centre was built in 1992 as the gym for the athletes participating in the Olympic Games of Barcelona held in the same year.
+Fitness center – Nova Icària Sports Club – Port Olimpic Nova Icària Sports Club is a public fitness center in the Olimpic Villa in Barcelona (Sant Martí District).
+Only a hundred meters from the beach, this center was built in 1992 as the gym for the athletes participating in the Olympic Games of Barcelona held in the same year.

 Plenty of facilities and long opening hours.
 Opening times: Monday to Friday from 07.00 to 23.00; Saturday from 08.00 to 23.00; Sunday from 08.00 to 14.00

 This is probably the biggest and best-known chain of gyms in Barcelona.
 With 14 locations in Barcelona and 1 in the suburb of San Cugat, DIR is popular with all age groups and offers a variety of classes (spin, yoga, pilates, boxing) circuit machines, the latest in fitness equipment (including Power Plate) and an indoor pool (at the Ganduxer location).
-Most of the locations also offer spa services, sale of athletic apparel and equipment and a casual bar offering food and drink.
-Beware, though, DIR will charge you a fortune for the most-sought after classes, such as pilates.
+Most of the locations also offer spa services, the sale of athletic apparel and equipment, and a casual bar offering food and drink.
+Beware, though, DIR will charge you a fortune for the most sought-after classes, such as pilates.

 Barcelona’s golf clubs tend to subscribe to the typical membership scenario.
 Green time is usually accessible for visitors, though booking is almost always necessary.
 Those turning up on the day expecting to play may find themselves disappointed, so give them a call first.